cedar-policy/rfcs/text/0008-partial-schema-validation.md

 # Drawbacks

-The primary drawback to this approach to partial schema validation is that it does not provide any soundness guarantees which could be provided by inference based approach to partial schema validation.
+The primary drawback to this approach to partial schema validation is that it does not provide any soundness guarantees which could be provided by an inference based approach to partial schema validation.
-When partial schema validation as proposed accepts a policy, it gives no guarantees about what error could occur when evaluating the policy.
+When partial schema validation as proposed accepts a policy, it gives no guarantees about what errors could occur when evaluating the policy.

 By adding this form of partial schema validation, we may also make it more difficult to add schema type inference later.
 A sound, type inference based, approach to partial schema validation would report _more_ type error than this proposal,